More about Kubernetes Storage

 Kubernetes Dynamic Provisioning with Cloud Volumes ONTAP and NetApp Trident

-Cloud Volumes ONTAP uses native cloud compute and storage services to create a virtual NetApp storage appliance in either AWS or Azure.
+Cloud Volumes ONTAP uses native cloud compute and storage services to create a virtual NetApp storage appliance in either AWS, Azure or GCP.
 This provides many features and benefits that just don’t exist when directly allocating storage, including:

 - Deduplication and compression: Cloud Volumes ONTAP helps to reduce cloud storage footprint by using built-in technologies for transparently deduplicating and compressing the data that it stores.
 Both of these features can be used together to cut down storage overhead by as much as 50-70% in some cases, which leads to significant operational cost savings.

-- Storage tiering: Kubernetes administrators can easily map different storage classes to data aggregates in Cloud Volumes ONTAP that are built from any of the available Amazon EBS disk types or from Standard and Premium Azure Disks.
-Cloud Volumes ONTAP can also automatically tier the cold data in PVs to low cost object storage, such as Amazon S3 or Azure Blob.
+- Storage tiering: Kubernetes administrators can easily map different storage classes to data aggregates in Cloud Volumes ONTAP that are built from any of the available Amazon EBS disk types, Standard and Premium Azure Disks or zonal persistent disks in GCP.
+Cloud Volumes ONTAP can also automatically tier the cold data in PVs to low-cost object storage, such as Amazon S3 or Azure Blob.